 The pattern day trader rule restricts trades to less than four within a given day.
-If you have multiple accounts – with different brokers -- you can enter offsetting positions and still be in compliance.
+If you have multiple trading accounts you can enter offsetting positions and still be in compliance.

 The strategy is a little problematic though; you’ll need to monitor multiple positons and accounts which may result in trading inefficiencies.

 By pooling money together with family or friends, you can execute your strategy and still maintain the $25,000 minimum.
 However, like using multiple brokerage accounts, this isn’t an optimal strategy.
 You’ll need to set the account up as a business account, which results in many other regulatory hurdles.

 However, as a pass through entity – similar to a mini hedge fund – it will provide the same financial benefits as an individual account.
 Of course, if you go this route, it’s best to consult an entrepreneurial or business lawyer to ensure you’re not violating any laws.

 4. Join a Day Trading Firm